Healthy Homes Assessment Napier

 Draught Stopping Napier

-If you can feel external air flowing in or the sound of a clear draught emanating out of a hole or gap and you are able to feel it, it is likely a crack or crack that requirements sealing in any way.
-Cracks and gaps that are large should be fixed permanently.
-The gaps that exceed 3mm that allow air to enter or exit into your house require the sealing.
-For instance, if an open fireplace isn’t used it can create draughts.
-This should be sealed from.
-Property managers and landlords are responsible for ensuring that these draughts are stopped in the maximum extent imaginable.
+If you are able to feel external air flowing in or an unobstructed draught coming out of a hole or gap and you can feel it, it’s probably a gap or crack that requirements sealing in any way.
+Cracks and gaps that are large should be stopped permanently.
+Gaps greater than 3mm that allow air in or out within your house need to be sealed.
+For example, if an open fireplace isn’t being used, it can cause draughts and should be blocked from.
+Landlords and property managers are accountable for making sure such draughts are eliminated as far as imaginable.

-You don’t require to cover up gaps or holes which are part of the building.
-For instance, small gaps around windows and doors may be required to allow for the movement of the building when the home is heated and cools in order to let them be closed and opened rather than sticking.
-We will inspect all windows and doors as part of an Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes in the building.
+For instance, small gaps around windows and doors might be necessary to allow movement of the building as the home warms and cools so that they can still be opened and closed rather than securing.
+We will inspect the windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections